phu0n9/Enterprise_Assignment2/README.md

 All the bugs are handled successfully.

-However, the order for running the test functions are:
+The order for running the test functions are:

 * **CategoryControllerTest**
 * **CustomerControllerTest**